marklundin/glsl-sdf-primitives/README.md

 # SDF for glsl primitives #
-A collection of [glslify](https://github.com/stackgl/glslify) compatible signed distance functions for basic primitives.
-Most of these have been lifted from iQ's [distance functions](http://iquilezles.org/www/articles/distfunctions/distfunctions.htm) page.
+A collection of distance field equations for modeling and ray-marching basic primitives shapes.
+Primitives can be combined and modified to create more complex shapes using [glsl-sdf-ops](https://github.com/marklundin/glsl-sdf-ops).

-These primitives can be combined and modified using distance field operations library [glsl-sdf-ops](https://github.com/marklundin/glsl-sdf-ops).
+The library is [glslify](https://github.com/stackgl/glslify) compatible

 ## Usage ##
 ```